 Ayurvedic Yoga Massage UK was set up in 2011 by Despina Psarra, with the intention of sharing this extremely effective and beautifully pleasant to give and receive method; and helping more people to benefit from receiving it by making it more widely available and accessible in the UK.
 Despina started by offering treatments to low income and high end clients alike, and enjoys finding creative ways of keeping AYM treatments – and now also the training, as wonderful and effective as they can possibly be, while they are maintained accessible to all.
 Since 2014-15 it had been difficult for Despina to cope with demand for massage sessions, and a lot of people had been asking her to teach the method, so she sought to qualify as a teacher.
 Since 2016 Despina has been privileged to be able to recommend her qualified students and receive brilliant feedback for them; and is now delighted to feel part of a supportive community of practitioners in the UK and abroad.

 When Despina trained in the AYM method and started using it a lot, she saw how it’s relevant, interesting and beneficial for both her and her clients to have some more relevant knowledge.
 Despina found it difficult to find the courses that she needed after she attended her AYM course, as there was no one school, qualification or course that covered everything that she needed to learn, without also covering a lot of material that would be unrelated to her AYM work.
-So she didn’t want her students to have to go through the same, and is currently working with other AYM UK teachers to develop and provide a more complete programme that new AYM therapists can opt to follow, that will provide all the knowledge that they need easily and affordably.
+So she didn’t want her students to have to go through the same, and is working with other AYM UK teachers and admin staff to develop and provide a more complete programme that new AYM therapists can opt to follow, that provides all the knowledge that our students need easily and affordably.

 We respect all our clients, students/therapists, teachers and other people and spaces who we work with.
 We offer easy payment plans so that the courses are not inaccessible for people on low incomes.
 Free scholarship places in our training events are available to asylum seekers and refugees.